Stock market today: Wall Street slips ahead of a highly anticipated speech from the Federal Reserve

 NEW YORK (AP) — Stocks are slipping on Wall Street Thursday, despite a blowout profit report from one of its most influential companies, after a couple mixed reports on the U.S. economy.

-The S&P 500 was 0.4% lower in midday trading after flipping from an earlier gain.
+The S&P 500 was 0.7% lower in afternoon trading after flipping from an earlier gain.
 It's still on track for a winning week, which would trim its loss for what's been a dismal August.

 Nvidia was in the spotlight after it reported much stronger profit and revenue for the latest quarter than expected.
 That raised hopes that this year's frenzy on Wall Street around artificial-intelligence technology isn't just hype.